Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication-provider.md

 ## Transferring Event Action

-Complication can provide additional action for touching when the complication is touched.
+The complication provider can provide additional action that is touching.
 In this case, complication provider is launched with touch event and information of provider that has touched.

-There are following event types:
+The following are event types:

 | Event type | Description |
 |-------------|-------------|